Marketing of Photonics and Laser Technology Products: Entering the Market With Effective Tools

 A major challenge is that for working out a comprehensive social media strategy – which is essential for obtaining real success – you have to commit major resources in terms of time and money, and this without precisely knowing how great the benefits will be in the end.
 Well, at least you may try certain campaigns which can work if specific conditions are fulfilled.

 My article on social media marketing in photonics gives you some thoughts on creating and updating social media profiles and pages, principles of social media ads and various challenges.

 Some important points to take home:

-- Take your marketing serious, because it is vital for commercial success.
+- Take your marketing serious because it is vital for commercial success.

 - Before sending out a message, properly work it out.
 Try to tell your story through the eyes of your customer.

-- Before starting some activities, first try to get a good overview on the different available marketing tools in your field, and think carefully what can be most effective and efficient in your particular situation.
+- Before starting some activities, first try to get a good overview of the different available marketing tools in your field, and think carefully about what can be most effective and efficient in your particular situation.
 A few hours of concentrated thinking (and brainstorming!) on such things can be extremely valuable.
 And these marketing articles will hopefully support you well.

 - Measure and continuously improve your marketing, rather than just following untested beliefs.
 Stop wasting resources on activities where some effectiveness as not at least very plausible, or better tested.

 Specific Articles on Photonics Marketing